julian-risch/PatentMatch/README.md

 - **Number of dataset files**: 1
 - **Number of utilized files**: 1
 - **Number of documents uploaded to elasticsearch**: 52.546.031
 - **Comment**: The documentation specifies 58.9 million unique application-citation pairs in the citations data file (page 10, last paragraph).
-Relying on the correctness of that number, 6 million application-citation pairs were not uploaded yet.
+Relying on the correctness of that number, 6 million application-citation pairs were not uploaded.
+The reason was not evaluated yet.

+### Dataset Patent Miner and Elasticsearch
+Elasticsearch is a search engine that allows to query indexed data.
+To make use of the patent datasets, we upload and index the data into our elasticsearch engine, so we have an uniform and instant access to the data via queries.
+Further work is based on that access.
+To transfer our data to elasticsearch, we deployed an XML/CSV Parser that parses each file, extracts all entries with its relevant informations.
+The extracted information is then uploaded into a predefined schema to our elasticsearch engine.
+The predefined schema corresponds to the "Fields" listing of each processed dataset.

 # Technical FAQ